-I have been practicing Yoga for nine years, and I’ve been working as a Yoga teacher since 2016.
+I have been practicing Yoga since 2011, and I’ve been working as a Yoga teacher since 2016.
 I love this job, and what makes it even better is the fact that I could see many people reconnect with their own bodies, mind, and essence throughout the years.

 What happens in a classroom is never about me, but I love it when I see people evolve and thrive like a flower.